Llanz-dev/SocialVote/README.md

-Create a "sign in", "sign up" and "log out"
+Create a profile with picture